A Hertz receipt was an imprisoned man’s murder alibi. The company took years to turn it over.

 “We got crickets.
 Nothing,” White said.
 “That happens from time to time with smaller businesses, but it was unusual for a corporation of this scale.”

 In 2018, after Alford was convicted, a legal assistant from Hertz said the company couldn’t find the documents and that they were likely purged from its archives, according to the complaint.
-An attorney for Alford responded by demanding that the assistant show up for a court hearing on a request for a new trial.
+An attorney for Alford responded by demanding the assistant show up for a court hearing on a request for a new trial.

 Days later, Hertz turned over the receipt, according to the complaint.